LEWISBIRCH2/LB-NC-NEWS/README.md

 ---

+List of DevDependencies - Huksy, Jest, Jest-Extended List of Dependencies - Dotenv, Express, Jest-Sorted, PG, PG-Format, Supertest

+---

 Using Supabase and Render, this project has been made live and can be viewed by affixing the appropriate endpoint onto the following link: https://lb-nc-news.onrender.com

 ---

 Recommended minimum version of Node.js: v20.12.2
-Recommended minimum version of Postgres: ^8.13.0
+Recommended minimum version of Postgres: 8.13.0